amirfarjam/Hypercube/auto-leveling.md

 ##### Calculate distance between probe tip and nozzle tip

 1. Heat the nozzle and bed for material temperature (Just be mindful of any filament getting in the way when leveling)
-2. `M851 Z0` set the probe z offset to 0.
+1. `M851 Z0` set the probe z offset to 0.
-3. `G28` home all axes.
+1. `G28` home all axes.
 [G28](http://reprap.org/wiki/G-code#G28:_Move_to_Origin_.28Home.29)
-4. Move the nozzle to the centre of the bed using a control or [G0 or G1](http://marlinfw.org/docs/gcode/G000-G001.html)
+1. Move the nozzle to the centre of the bed using a control or [G0 or G1](http://marlinfw.org/docs/gcode/G000-G001.html)
-5. `G92 Z5` give yourself some extra room so we can keep moving the nozzle down below what it thinks is zero.
+1. `G92 Z5` give yourself some extra room so we can keep moving the nozzle down below what it thinks is zero.
-6. Slide paper under the nozzle.<br>Move the nozzle down until you get a tight grip.<br>The paper should be at the point where it just starts to folding in your hand.<br>Back off until it starts to slip under the nozzle.
+1. Move the nozzle down until it's almost touching the bed using a feeler gauge like [this](http://www.ebay.co.uk/itm/26-BLADE-FEELER-GAUGE-SET-GUITAR-NECK-RELIEF-STRING-HEIGHT-LUTHIER-TOOL-GUAGE-/162403994221?hash=item25d0084a6d:g:0QMAAOSw54xUW2mG) or paper.<br> Knowing your gauge height will help with your initial print layer height (See calibration print settings below).
+I use a 0.04mm gauge blade.
+The paper I've used in the past was around 0.1mm.
+1. Bring the nozzle down until you can't slide the feeler gauge under the nozzle.
+Now raise the nozzle until the feeler gauge can be slid in and out underneath the nozzle without being caught by it.
-7. `M114` and take note of the current z position, it should be below 0 (Read the first "Z:##" outputted in the logged result).
+1. `M114` and take note of the current z position, it should be below 0 (Read the first "Z:##" outputted in the logged result).
-8. `M851 z%YOUR CALCULATED Z OFFSET%`.
+1. `M851 z%YOUR CALCULATED Z OFFSET%`.
 [M851](http://reprap.org/wiki/G-code#M851:_Set_Z-Probe_Offset)
-9. `G92 Z0` resets the printer to be at Z:0. **This is critical because executing `G28` could cause a crash on screws extruding from the bed.**
+1. `G92 Z0` resets the printer to be at Z:0. **This is critical because executing `G28` could cause a crash on screws extruding from the bed.**
-9. `G28` home all axes.
+1. `G28` home all axes.
 [G28](http://reprap.org/wiki/G-code#G28:_Move_to_Origin_.28Home.29)
-10. Move nozzle to Z0 and double check with paper that it's the same.
+1. Move nozzle to Z0 and double check with paper that it's the same.
-11. If all ok run `M500` to save settings
+1. If all ok run `M500` to save settings

 ## Auto level the bed (using AUTO_BED_LEVELING_BILINEAR, 5x5 grid)